[Above: Nosferatu dir. Robert Eggers. DOP Jarin Blaschke.]

 We Live In Time was a much smaller, lighter film, and I watched it predominantly for the cast.
 I felt like Andrew Garfield was a bit underused after the first act, and the fact that Florence Pugh's character had not one but two world-class careers stopped their story from being as relatable as it should've been, but I enjoyed the film enough to buy a copy as soon as it had its physical release.

 Babygirl was a film that I was a little disappointed by, which I'm loath to say, as I always want to support the work of my fellow female directors.
-Some of the cinematography and set design choices lacked tact, as did the use of 'Dancing On My Own' in a scene where Nicole Kidman is literally stood in a corner watching her love interest with another woman, and I just felt disengaged from the two central characters.
-I did, however, find Antonia Banderas to be very strong in his supporting role.
+Some of the cinematography and set dressing choices lacked tact, as did the use of 'Dancing On My Own' in a scene where Nicole Kidman is literally stood in a corner watching her love interest with another woman, and I just felt disengaged from the two central characters.
+I did, however, find Antonio Banderas to be very strong in his supporting role.

 FEBRUARY 2025